gitmag-group-admin/php-pdo/README.md

 ### A fetchColumn() method example

-The following example uses the `fetchColumn()` method to get the name of the publisher with id 1:
+The following example uses the `fetchColumn()` method to get the name of the post with id 1:

 ```php
 $pdo = require 'connect.php';